prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :reqheader Content-Type: application/json
   :<json base32 H_wire: the hashed :ref:`wire details <wireformats>` of this merchant.
 The wallet takes this value as-is from the contract
   :<json base32 H_contract: the base32 encoding of the field `h_contract` of the contract `blob <contract-blob>`.
-The wallet can choose whether to take this value from the gotten contract (field `h_contract`), or regenerating one starting from the values it gets within the contract
+The wallet can choose whether to take this value obtained from the field `h_contract`, or regenerating one starting from the values it gets within the contract
   :<json int transaction_id: a 53-bit number corresponding to the contract being agreed on :<json date timestamp: a timestamp of this deposit permission.
 It equals just the contract's timestamp :<json date refund_deadline: same value held in the contract's `refund` field